Duet3D/wiki-content/User_manual/Troubleshooting/Heater_faults.md

 How heater faults are handled after the heater is shutdown changed in RRF 3.4.0 with the introduction of the [event system](/User_manual/RepRapFirmware/Events):

 * RRF3.4.0 and later: a heater fault is raised through the event system so heater-fault.g is run, or if not present then the default action is taken (the print is paused and the user is alerted with a message box.
 * Prior to RRF 3.4.0: The print is paused the user is alerted with a message box.
-If the message box is not acknowledge after a period of the(configurable with M570) a full power off of the macine is attempted.
+If the message box is not acknowledge after a period of the(configurable with M570) a full power off of the machine is attempted.

 # Heater Fault Types

 ## Temperature sensor faults

-A miswired or failing temperature sensor can present as an out-of-spec reading, or an open circuit/short circuit fault.
+A mis-wired or failing temperature sensor can present as an out-of-spec reading, or an open circuit/short circuit fault.
 For example if the temperature sensor wire is breaking in a cable chain.

 RRF allows and ignores a small number^1^ of out-of-spec readings (including apparent open and short circuit readings) from temperature sensors before it registers an error, shuts down the heater and raises a heater fault.
 This is managed by the heater control task on the board that the heater is connected to.

-After the immediate action of raising a fualt and shutting down the heater, what happend next depends of the firmware version (see event system section above).
+After the immediate action of raising a fault and shutting down the heater, what happens next depends of the firmware version (see event system section above).

 *Notes:*